jmcwhirter/infrastructure-immersion-day/README.md

 1. Complete the 'Approve' step in your pipeline.
 2. Confirm the 'Delete' step completes.
 3. Open `3-parameters.json` and provide a value for `YourName`, `SubnetId`, and `OS` (use "AmazonLinux2" as the OS value)
-4. Save this file.Deploy resources through your CI/CD pipeline:
+4. Save this file.
+5. Deploy resources through your CI/CD pipeline:

   _Windows:_
   ```